-We showed that, while the onset of the pandemic did not affect the density premium in patent quantity, it had a large negative effect on the ability of dense locations to generate the most novel ideas, with the drop in face-to-face interactions explaining a sizeable portion of this effect.
+We showed that the onset of the pandemic had a large negative effect on the ability of dense locations to generate the most novel ideas, with the drop in face-to-face interactions explaining a sizeable portion of this effect.
 On the one hand, this implies that dense cities temporarily lost part of their advantages in the innovation process.
 On the other hand, it suggests that the role that density plays in facilitating knowledge flows and sustaining the creation of novel ideas cannot be effectively replaced by online communication.

-These findings bear direct implications for the spatial organization of the workforce within firms in the post-pandemic world.
-The question of whether the intensity of inperson interactions between workers should revert to pre-pandemic levels has been widely discussed, especially among firms in knowledge-intensive sectors.
-Elon Musk, who banned remote work at Tesla, SpaceX, and Twitter, has unequivocally expressed his opposition to WFH.
-Mark Zuckerberg, Meta's CEO, asserted in 2021 that "good work can get done anywhere" while expressing optimism about permanent full-time remote work, "particularly as remote video presence and virtual reality continue to improve."
-However, he has recently rolled back on the full-time remote work policy, now requiring employees to spend at least part of their time in the office.
-Our results imply that limits to communication imposed by remote work environments might result in lower innovation potential, thus providing a rationale for advocating work-in-office practices.
+These findings have implications for the spatial organization of the workforce within firms in the post-pandemic world.
+The question of whether the intensity of in-person interactions between workers should revert to pre-pandemic levels has been widely discussed, especially among firms in knowledge-intensive sectors.
+Our results suggest that the communication constraints inherent in remote work environments could reduce innovation potential, providing a rationale for advocating work-in-office practices.